-The Town of Franklin was the first Town in Massachusetts to do UVGI retrofits to their facilities.
-These retrofits ensured maximum safety for staff, residents, and students as the town reopened at larger capacities throughout the pandemic.
+Massachusetts to do UVGI retrofits to date, which will ensure the maximum safety of staff, residents, and students as we continue to reopen at larger capacities throughout the pandemic.
 The Town has signed a contract with Guardian Energy Management for the installation of UV lighting at all Municipal buildings and School Buildings (with the exception of Davis-Thayer, which was also the most expensive project to retrofit).
 This retrofit will add UV lighting to each building's existing HVAC systems.
-The installation of UV lights kills 99.8% of viruses, including COVID-19, as they are cycled through the return ducts.
+The installation of UV lights kills viruses at a 99.8% kill rate, including COVID-19, as they are cycled through the return ducts.
 It is safe to say our buildings are, and will be for the long term, some of the safest municipal facilities in the Commonwealth.
-The UVGI retrofit project will be completed for all municipal and school buildings by the end of October 2021, there were some supply chain issues that caused delays in this project.